 Non chemical control

 For extensive infestations, it may be necessary to use an insecticide, such as thiacloprid (e.g. Bayer Provado Ultimate Bug Killer), acetamiprid (e.g. Bug Clear Ultra), deltamethrin(e.g. Bayer Sprayday Greenfly Killer, Bayer Provado Ultimate Fruit & Vegetable Bug Killer) or lambda- cyhalothrin (e.g. Westland Resolva Bug Killer).
-Organic gardeners can use pyrethrum (e.g. Py Spray Garden Insect Killer, Doff All in One Bug Spray, Bug Clear Gun for Fruit & Veg, Pyrol Bug & Larvae Killer or Growing Success Fruit & Veg Bug Killer).
-Pyrethrum should control newly hatched larvae but will be less successful against the adult beetles.
+Organic gardeners can use natural pyrethrum/pyrethrins (e.g. Py Spray Garden Insect Killer, Py Bug Killer spray, Bug Clear Gun for Fruit & Veg, Pyrol Bug & Larvae Killer or Growing Success Shrub and Flower Bug Killer).
+These products should control newly hatched larvae but are likely to be less successful against adult beetles.

 Plants in flower should not be sprayed to avoid harming bees and other pollinating insects.